 |Not suitable for people who likes to work with designs|

 |Salary is below average|

 74% of License Clerks said they were satisfied with their job and 56% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-License Clerks job description, License Clerks salary, License Clerks information, what is the job of a License Clerk like, pros and cons about License Clerks, colleges and universities for License Clerks, is License Clerks the right career for me, Easy careers to get into, careers in Office and Administration
+License Clerks job description, License Clerks salary, License Clerks information, what is the job of a License Clerk like, pros and cons about License Clerks, colleges and universities for License Clerks, is License Clerks the right career for me, careers in Office and Administration